Gas Leak or Gas Repair services needed in NJ

 What to Do If Your Gas Line is Leaking?

 If your gas line is leaking, leave the area at once.
-You’ll need to call a gas service contractor or utility company for repairs.
+You’ll need to call a gas service utility contractor or utility company for repairs, line replacement or pipe installation.

 Do not operate any appliance or electrical device in the area where the gas is present.
 Do not smoke, light a match, or otherwise introduce flames, as the gas is highly flammable and potentially explosive.